AdaCore/e3-core/CONTRIBUTING.md

 Testing
 -------

 All features or bug fixes must be tested.
+Make sure that pre-commit checks are activated before any pull-requests.

 Requires: [tox](https://pypi.python.org/pypi/tox)
 If not already installed, install it via: